-The Doctor of Education in Educational Leadership with a PK-12 concentration is a practitioner-oriented program intended for students currently holding leadership positions, or aspiring to obtain a leadership position in elementary and secondary education settings as educator leaders, principals, vice principals, superintendents, and other administrative leaders.
+The Doctor of Education in Educational Leadership with a PK-12 concentration is a practitioner-oriented program intended for students currently holding leadership positions or aspiring to obtain a leadership position in elementary and secondary education settings as educator leaders, principals, vice principals, superintendents, and other administrative leaders.
 Students learn the conceptual/theoretical, attitudinal, and operation skills to transform educational systems and graduates are prepared to lead change in a PK-12 education system.
 All candidates will develop the skill set necessary to operate as a scholar-practitioner with the completion of a doctoral study.

-EDD 631 School Reform 4 EDD 634 Current Issues in PK-12 Education 4
+EDD 631 School Reform 4

+EDD 634 Current Issues in PK-12 Education 4

+Concentration Elective Courses (4 Semester Hours)

+Select one cou rse from the following options:

 EDD 606 Management of Change in Education 4

 EDD 636 Dimensions of Teacher Leadership 4

 EDD 630 Principles of Instructional Leadership 4